 Also, mold, mildew, and fungus flourish under certain conditions, so maintaining proper humidity levels is crucial to avoiding pathogens and producing healthy plants.
 An appropriate airflow solution helps eliminate microclimates and circulate moist air that would normally hang over plants.
 If that air doesn’t move, it can cause condensation and adverse conditions that can weaken your plants or make the final product unsellable.

 Like humans, plants breathe, and they perform sub-optimally if they run out of or don’t have enough of CO2 and oxygen.
 A deficit like that can occur without proper planning, design, and installation of the right airflow technology.

 Plants need CO2 to perform photosynthesis, so it’s essential your airflow solution replaces and replenishes the air often while providing adequate CO2 to the stomata in order to ensure maximum plant productivity.
-Studies have shown that CO2 enrichment helps enhance the growth and development of roots, so without proper ventilation, they can suffer from a nutrient deficiency because their roots aren’t getting enough air.
+Studies have shown that CO2 enrichment can significantly increase the photosynthetic rate (or growth rate) of cannabis, resulting in faster growth and increased yields.
 Proper airflow technology will circulate and replace the air in your grow room sufficiently and at intervals in line with other growing parameters.